CiscoTestAutomation/CL-DEVWKS-2808/workshop.md

 plugin.
 This means you can adjust the behavior for your target platform, or, implement your own platform plugin for other vendors.

+## Wrapping It Up

+In this workshop you've learned the basics of how to start programming with
+pyATS:

+- defining your testbed YAML file
+- connecting to device
+- sending and receiving commands to and from your devices
+- invoking parsers and models from pyATS/Genie library

+Arms with the above, you should be able to start automating some aspects of your day-to-day activies.
+Hopefully you had fun, and find this enjoyable!